 The cutest wader in the world has to be the ‘critically endangered’ Spoon-billed Sandpiper, a tiny wader with an ice-cream spoon for a bill.
 An ever-reducing number of pairs breed in the coastal tundra of north-east Russia.
 They migrate to south-east Asia, spending the winter months anywhere between China and Bangladesh.

 During autumn there are sightings of moulting Spoon-billed Sandpipers around the mudflats of the Yellow Sea (People’s Republic of China, Democratic People’s Republic of Korea (DPRK) and Republic of Korea).
 Where else do Spoon-billed Sandpipers go?
-A new paper shows that it is possible to trace potentially important missing sites by tracking individuals.
+A 2020 paper shows that it is possible to trace potentially important missing sites by tracking individuals.
+Two 2021 papers have used data from tagged and tracked birds to update the population estimates (later in this blog) and to try to understand changes in local numbers, potentially linked to intertidal mudflats (end of this blog).

 Away from their breeding areas, Spoon-billed Sandpipers are threatened by: